mrproblemsolver/JID-Templates/README.md

 # JID-Templates
-Advanced project building for JavaIDEdroid
+For advanced project building with JavaIDEdroid